 Period 1: First 15 instructional days of the semester (3 weeks)

 Period 2: 16th instructional day through 60th instructional day (weeks 4-10)

 Period 3: 61st instructional day through last day of classes

-During Period 1, a student may withdraw from a course by canceling his/her enrollment in that course.
-The course will not appear on the student's official record.
+During Period 1, a student may withdraw from a course by notifying the dean to cancel enrollment.
+The course will not appear on the student's record.

 During Period 3, a student cannot withdraw from a course.
 The course grade will be determined by the student's overall academic performance.

-After a student completes a course and a letter grade has been assigned, including an "Incomplete" where appropriate, retroactive withdrawal from the class is not allowed, except in cases of "the most extreme and unusual circumstances" when a student must petition..
+After a student completes a course and a letter grade has been assigned, including an "Incomplete" where appropriate, retroactive withdrawal from the class is not allowed.